 Employee relations policies should describe the employer's philosophy, rules, and procedures for handling employee-related matters and resolving issues in the workplace.

-In addition, it is important to understand that employee relations programs are not a one-size-fits-all solutions.
+In addition, it is important to understand that employee relationship management programs are not one-size-fits-all solutions.

 However, there are a few characteristics of every good employee relations plan: